briannorman/eli/README.md

 **Minified files are automatically generated** when you save:
 - Any `.js` file in a variant folder
 - Any `.html` file in a variant folder
+- Any `.css` file in a variant folder
 - Any `.scss` file in a variant folder
 - `shared.js` at the project root (minifies all variants in that project)